This presentation is only meant for new F-1 undergraduate international students admitted to a degree seeking program.

 - We will host workshops to help students prepare to register themselves and get advisement holds such as the "International Advising Mandatory" or "2nd Semester Freshmen" removed.

 - Make sure to check your CSUN email regularly to receive these communications.
-After the semester begins we will not longer use your personal email.
+After the semester begins we will no longer use your personal email.

 To finish this workshop, click here Workshop Completion Survey or exit full screen mode, locate the drop down box labeled "Online Pre-Enrollment Workshop Instructions", go to step #4, and click the Workshop Completion Survey link.
-For questions email hub .
+For questions email firstname.lastname@example.org.
 For additional updates and campus events visit